scottalford75/Remora-docs/docs/source/hardware/SPI/rpspi.rst

-Remora-SPI
+Remora SPI
 ========

-via Raspberry Pi

-As the hard realtime requirements are offloaded onto the controller board, Remora can run on RPi 3B, RPi 3B+ and RPi 4B.
+Remora SPI is available with the Raspberry Pi SBC.
+As the hard realtime requirements are offloaded onto the controller board, Remora can run on RPi 3B, RPi 3B+ and RPi 4B versions.

 .. image:: ../_static/rpi-pinout.png
     :align: center